temporalio/temporal-learning/docs/tutorials/infrastructure/nginx/index.md

 You can read this configuration as having three main “blocks” to it.
 The first block, coming before the `location /` line, contains a boilerplate Nginx configuration for serving a website on the default HTTP port, 80.
 The `location /` block contains a configuration for proxying incoming connections to the Temporal Web UI, running on port 8233 internally, while preserving SSL.
 The configuration at the end of the file, after the `location /` block, loads your LetsEncrypt SSL keypairs and redirects HTTP connections to HTTPS.

-Note the `allow your_ip_address;` line.
+Note the `allow YOUR_IP_ADDRESSES;` line.
 You should replace this with the IP address that you'll need to access the Temporal Web UI from.
 You can add additional addresses in the same range using [CIDR notation](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking), or add additional consecutive `allow` lines for multiple IPs.
 The `deny all;` on the following line will block traffic to all but the specified IPs.
 Because Temporal does not use any kind of authentication by default, restricting traffic by IP address is the least complex way of providing secure access.

 Save and close the file.
 Next, you’ll need to activate this new configuration.
 Nginx’s convention is to create symbolic links (like shortcuts) from files in `sites-available/` to another folder called `sites-enabled/` as you decide to enable or disable them.
 Using full paths for clarity, make that link: